 Mindfulness is the quality or state of being conscious or aware.
-Mindfulness offers direct sense and awareness of Real Being.
-Mindfulness is developed through various practices, including: mediation, contemplation of the nature of the deity, or awareness of the eternal light and love in the heart.
-Mindfulness can also entail an inquiry into the nature of our own Being as free from the egoic modes of consciousness, such as “me” and “mine”
+Mindfulness offers direct sense and awareness of Being and Becoming.
+Mindfulness is developed through various practices, such as: contemplation of the nature of the deity, Self-inquiry, or awareness of the eternal light and love in the heart.
+Mindfulness can also entail an inquiry into the nature of our own Self as free from the egoic modes of consciousness, such as “me” and “mine”

 Spiritual Life emerges through contemplation of the spiritual teachings.
-We develop a living and meaningful relationship to the truth of Being through participation in Spiritual Life.
-Working with spiritual teachings encourages a relation to the eternal truth of our own Being.
-Spiritual teachings encourage Spiritual Life, as relationship with the innermost Self and archetypal forms that emerge therein.
+We develop a living and meaningful relationship to the truth of the Self through participation in Spiritual Life.
+Working with spiritual teachings encourages a relation to the eternal truth of our own Self.
+Spiritual teachings encourage Spiritual Life, as relationship with the inner sense of Self and archetypal forms that emerge therein.

 Carl Jung works with the movement from outer-life to inner-life, which he called introversion.
 This movement encourages a process of transformation.
 The symbols and images which arise from the depths of the Self spontaneously transform the psyche, leading toward the integration and wholeness of the Self.

-Jung felt symbols and archetypes guide the process of Self-realization, and are ‘inherited.’
+Jung felt that symbols and archetypes guide the process of Self-realization, and are ‘inherited.’
 While this may in part be true, it is not the whole understanding.
-The Upanishads (ancient texts of Vedanta) show symbols are an expression of the Self-arising and Self-luminous nature of Being.
-Understanding this notion takes the spiritual seeker toward the horizon of enlightenment, readying the personality for realization of the truth and profundity of Real Being.
+The Upanishads (ancient texts of Vedanta) show that symbols are an expression of the Self-arising and Self-luminous nature of Being.
+Understanding this notion takes the spiritual seeker toward the horizon of enlightenment, readying the personality for realization of the truth and profundity of the Self.